 Make sure you always carry a warm beanie with you while hiking in Winter.
 I typically don’t put on my beanie until I’ve reached my destination, after I’ve stopped working hard uphill.
 Once I stop, I put my beanie on for the rest of the hike.
 Wearing a hat keeps your body temperature warm, and prevents heat from escaping from your head.

-While hiking in winter, you’re hands are guaranteed to get cold.
+While hiking in winter, your hands are guaranteed to get cold.
 Always keep one pair of gloves in your pack at all times.
 The outer layer should be a thicker polyester, while the inner lining should be soft and warm.
 On really cold days, large mittens provide extra warmth since all of the fingers will be together inside the mitten.
 When fingers are separated, they are more likely to get cold quicker.

 Don’t forget sunglasses!
 Protect your eyes from the reflection of the snow and sun with UVA/UVB protection.
 You’ll love these!